-Tips for Getting the Most out of Your Wireless Connection:
+Tips for Getting the Most out of Your Wireless Internet (WiFi):

-- If you can, avoid using wireless all together.
-Plug your Xbox or Playstation directly in to the router whenever possible.
-Wired connections are far superior and you won’t have to deal with any of the factors like wireless speeds, concrete walls, or interference from other other wireless devices.
+Plug your Xbox or Playstation directly into the router whenever possible.
+Wired connections are far superior and you won’t have to deal with any of the factors like wireless speeds, concrete walls, or interference from other wireless devices.

-There are two areas of concern you should look in to if all of the above suggestions haven’t helped.
+There are a few areas of concern you should look into if all of the above suggestions haven’t helped:

-- Upstream Power is the strength of the signal transmitted by the cable modem.
-Ideally this should be between 42dB and 50dB.
-Anything higher will cause your modem to reset, and anything lower will start causing problems with packet loss or latency
+This is the strength of the signal transmitted by the cable modem.
+Ideally, this should be between 42dB and 50dB.
+Anything higher will cause your modem to reset, and anything lower will start causing problems with packet loss or latency.